 A thread releases a mutex by calling its ReleaseMutex method.
 Mutexes have thread affinity; that is, the mutex can be released only by the thread that owns it.
 If a thread releases a mutex it does not own, an ApplicationException is thrown in the thread.

 If a thread terminates without releasing a Mutex, the mutex is said to be abandoned.
 This often indicates a serious programming error because the resource the mutex is protecting might be left in an inconsistent state.
-In the .NET Framework version 2.0, an AbandonedMutexException is thrown in the next thread that acquires the mutex.
+An AbandonedMutexException is thrown in the next thread that acquires the mutex.

 In the case of a system-wide mutex, an abandoned mutex might indicate that an application has been terminated abruptly (for example, by using Windows Task Manager).